Tusk, Macron seek to Trump-proof Europe and boost security – DW – 12/13/2024

 Trump-proofing Europe, Poland and Ukraine

-Both presidents are, however, acutely aware of the influence both the Russian and American presidents have on Europe's security.
+Both presidents are, however, acutely aware of the influence both the Russian and US presidents have on Europe's security.

-Another reason for Macron's visit to Warsaw was, therefore, to report on his recent meeting with Trump and Zelenskyy in Paris.
+Another reason for Macron's visit to Warsaw was to report on his recent meeting with Trump and Zelenskyy in Paris.

-If there is one place where Macron's idea of making Europe directly financially and militarily responsible for both its own security and that of Ukraine would be met with applause, it is Donald Trump's White House.
+If there is one place where Macron's idea of making Europe directly financially and militarily responsible for its own security and that of Ukraine would be met with applause, it is in Trump's White House.

 Preparing for Trump's return